 The internet is a magical place if the world at large is failing you.
 Take for example the recent case of Disney’s new film, Frozen.
 Many fans are dejected to find the usual formula for feminine beauty (1. white 2. skinny 3. blonde) again being played for box office dollars.
 Because the story takes place in the… Read More »

 During a spontaneous but ill-planned spring outing my family and I ended up at Coronation Park, the green space near Toronto’s lakeshore, looking for a playground.
 We had a vague memory of cycling past one the previous summer.
 The map apps on my phone could only suggest an indoor climbing gym.
 We hauled toddler and discovered… Read More »

 Finnish students are a lucky lot.
 They don’t get much homework, and a lot of their school time is dedicated to creative play.
-There are no standarized tests, and no private schools.
-The state pays for education through to the PhD level.
-Teachers are top professionals – teachers’ college is considered one of the better graduate… Read More »
+There are no standarized tests and no private schools.
+The state pays for education from preschool through to the PhD level.
+Teachers are top professionals — teachers’ college is considered one of the… Read More »

 Today’s Postcard From Bunchland comes to us from Ernst in Norway.

 Waiting for the leaves to fall Today’s Postcard from Bunchland comes from Ernst Vikne in Skein, Norway.

 What we’re reading today: 1.
 New play date trend: signing a waiver.
 Are people threatening legal action action play dates gone wrong?
 Can we add sub-clauses re: reasonable, expected childhood injuries like scraped knees from skateboarding?
 2. You know how toddlers are so irresistibly cute and you can’t get mad at them but you have… Read More »